Zierax/HXCC-scanner/Readme.md

-# HXCC - HTTP Vulnerability Checker
+# HXCC - HTTP Multi-Vulnerability Scanner

 HXCC is a simple yet powerful tool designed to scan web applications for common HTTP vulnerabilities.
 It's written in Python and utilizes the `requests` and `socket` libraries for network communication.